 The most common objection we hear about the use of above-ground enclosures for backflow preventers is the aesthetics.
 We get it.
 No one wants another big, shiny box distracting customers from the appearance of a new building.
 But the best location for the backflow device is above ground in an ASSE 1060 enclosure.
 Backflow devices should not be installed in a vault for risk of a cross-connection when the vault floods and RPZs shouldn't be installed inside the building where they could potentially cause significant flooding.
 So what do you do?
 Let's look a a few considerations including colors, landscaping, location and sizing.

 This may seem obvious, but few designers realize enclosures are available in many colors.
 On many commercial projects, we've noticed the electrical transformer is green and it looks much more aesthetically pleasing.
 Notice the green enclosures in the picture below.
 They are a much better option than the shiny aluminum.
 The architect and the building owner will be more in favor of this look.
 As far as we know, all manufacturers charge more for a color – other than silver – except Safe-T-Cover.
-We offer three different colors at no extra charge for standard enclosures.
-The three colors are Hartford green, Sierra tan, and slate grey.
+We offer four different colors at no extra charge for standard enclosures.
+The four colors are Hartford Green, Sierra Tan, Military Brown, and Slate Grey.
 For an additional charge, we have a wide variety of other colors available.

 Here is a link to the full list of color options available.
 Many people ask us how the color is applied and are pleasantly surprised.
 They are not painted and there is no risk of chipping over the life of the enclosure.
 We work with Pac-Clad®, the largest manufacturer of metal roofs in the United States.
 They apply a prefinished sheet metal coating of 70% full polyvinylidene fluoride to the aluminum.
 It was originally developed for use in abrasive environments but is also ideally suited for enclosures.
 For a custom enclosure, adding color typically adds 15%-20% to the price.